We are excited to announce we are bringing back the festival in 2024!

 Our band, Mackville, is the host band for this festival.
 We are excited and proud to bring you this fantastic lineup of talent to this year's festival.
 Come and enjoy great music!
 We will be performing as well as the other bands listed below.

 The festival will be held inside so there is no need to worry about the elements of rain or wind.
-We will have some doors open depending on the weather so bring a jacket or blanket in case it might be cool.
+We will have a few doors opened depending on the weather so bring a jacket or blanket in case it might be cool.

 ABOUT THE CHAUTAUQUA AT FOREST PARK